 “Metromile’s technology sets them apart, driving huge advantages that will deliver significant and profitable growth for decades to come.
 I expect them to be a generational business.
 In addition to saving consumers considerable amounts of money, the Metromile platform has been built from the ground-up as a technology company, reshaping how an insurance business operates.
 No industry should be more impacted by digitization than insurance, and Metromile is leading the way.
 We are excited to work with this team and support their important transition to becoming a public company.”

 So, if you’re interested in Metromile stock, let’s take a look at the details.

 INSU II will combine with Metromile for $842 million in INSU II Class A common stock and up to $30 million of cash.
 An additional 10 million shares will be earned if the combined company reaches a certain price over time.
 The transaction gives an enterprise value of $956 million at closing.
 There is a $160 million committed PIPE from investors led by Social Capital.

 The transaction is expected to give Metromile about $294 million in cash at closing.
 INSU II and Metromile approved the transaction and are awaiting approval from stockholders.
 The companies also need approval from the SEC.
 Pending approval and market conditions, the transaction is expected to close in the first quarter of 2021.
 Metromile plans to list on the Nasdaq under the ticker symbol MLE.

-If you’re looking for the latest investment opportunities, Investment U is the place to be.
-Sign up for our free e-letter below!
+If you’re looking for the latest investment opportunities, we suggest signing up for our free Wealthy Retirement e-letter.
 It’s full of helpful tips and research from our investing experts.
-Whether you’re a beginner or an experienced investor, there’s something for everyone at Investment U.
+Whether you’re a beginner or an experienced investor, it’s got something for everyone.

 Metromile stock is an investment in the future of the auto insurance industry.
 And like any technology investment, it can be risky.
 But if market conditions are right, the Metromile IPO could be successful.